wilsonchyw/Vocab-Book-NextJS/README.md

 ## Vocabsitory
-[Vocabsitory](https://vocabsitory.site/)(Vocabulary Repository) is an application combined with the forgetting curve to learn new words.
-It helps to learn vocabulary in an more efficient way.<p />

-The [demonstration](https://vocabsitory.site/) integrate NextJS with SSL, Knex, Firebase and Nginx.
-It deployed on Oracle cloud and Cloudflare.
-It is Ad-free and free for use.
+[Vocab Book](http://vocab.services/) is a TypeScript, React, and Next.js application that uses the forgetting curve to help language learners memorize new words efficiently.
+Its user-friendly interface and advanced algorithms present users with new words at scientifically optimized intervals for maximum memory retention.
+With a wide range of languages and word lists, learners of all levels can use it to enhance their vocabulary knowledge and achieve their language learning goals faster.

  <img src="https://i.imgur.com/Sr8i3DJ.png" width="300">